 All Volunteer Opportunities

-If you have questions about any of the projects below, contact Caroline Musin Berkowitz, Director of Volunteers and Outreach.
+If you have questions about any of the projects below, contact Sophia Zisook, Director of Volunteers and Outreach.

 Volunteer doctors, dentists, optometrists, psychiatrists, and therapists help our clients with medical and mental health issues.
 Most volunteers see patients in our facility; however, you can see patients in your office.

-Independent Day Program (IDP) Volunteers: This program, which assists clients with mental health needs, features a number of therapeutic programs, including arts and crafts, photography, current events, yoga, etc., which are run by volunteers.
+The Independent Day Program (IDP) volunteers run a number of therapeutic programs, including arts and crafts, photography, current events, yoga, etc., for adults with mental health needs.
 Share your talents by teaching a special skill to our clients.

 Teens are welcome during summers and school breaks (in addition to Café ARK year-round) to help with our High Holiday Food Drive, packing school supplies in backpacks, preparing orders in our food pantry, and more.
 Click here for more information.

 Young Family Volunteers

 Have a young child?
-Join us for Family Volunteering for age-appropriate activities relating to helping others and stocking our food pantry.
+Join us at a Family Volunteering event for age-appropriate activities relating to helping others and stocking our food pantry.
 This program is designed for families with children from birth to bar/bat mitzvah.
-For more information email Rebecca Fletcher at email@example.com.
+For more information email Rebecca Fletcher, our in-house Jewish educator.
 To sign up for an upcoming family volunteer program, click here.

 Bar/Bat Mitzvah Volunteers

-Pre-teens can make a real difference in the world, and the bar/bat mitzvah projects at The ARK.
+Pre-teens can make a real difference in the world, and the bar/bat mitzvah project is one way to make that happen.
 From Café ARK to running a food drive to assisting with various other projects, we have a multitude of ways that teens can give back as they prepare to become Jewish adults.

 Religious schools, day schools, and other children’s groups sort and stock food in our pantry throughout the year.
 Each group volunteer opportunity includes an education program uniquely designed for the group’s needs.
 (Adult groups are also welcome!)
-Contact our educator, Rebecca Fletcher, at firstname.lastname@example.org to schedule your group’s visit to The ARK.
+Contact our educator, Rebecca Fletcher, to schedule your group’s visit to The ARK.